eivindeb/pyfly/README.md

 * **zeta** Float.
 The damping factor of the second order dynamics.
 * **tau** Float.
 The time constant for first order actuator dynamics.
 * **dot_max** Float.
 Saturation on the magnitude of the derivative of the state for second order actuator dynamics.
 * **disabled** Boolean.
 Sets the state to disabled and its value to zero.
-E.g. if the aircraft in question has no rudder.
+E.g. if the aircraft in question has no rudder, and rudder is not virtualized through any other actuators.

 ### Actuation
 The actuation block defines the inputs given to the simulator, and the states used to simulate the actuator dynamics.